 St Vitus Cathedral

 Situated within the Castle Complex, St Vitus Cathedral is an elegant but domineering French Gothic structure.
 With its spires soaring above the ramparts, it is the county's largest church, and contains numerous side chapels, frescoes, tombstones and beautiful stained-glass windows.
 It literally sparkles with all the finery inside.
 The most ornate chapel contains the tomb of St Wenceslas, the 'Good King Wenceslas' of the Christmas carol, which has become something of a pilgrimage site.
 The Coronation Chamber houses the Bohemian Crown Jewels and the crypt is where most of the kings and queens of Bohemia have their final place of rest.
 The southern entrance to the cathedral, the Golden Gate, is decorated with a richly gilded coloured mosaic depicting the Last Judgement, which dates from 1370.
 The Last Judgement mosaic is one of the artistic treasures found in the Castle District, and is a very impressive work.
-St Vitus Cathedral is a must-see Prague attraction.
+St Vitus Cathedral is a must-see attraction in Prague.

 Address: Castle District